Carolyn Parkinson, Ph.D.

-Taylor is a freshman at UCLA from Atlanta, Georgia.
+Taylor is a sophomore at UCLA from Atlanta, Georgia.
 She is working towards her B.S. is psychobiology, and she is interested in studying the interdependence between social environments and the neural structures used for mental processes.
 She is considering a career as an industrial organizational psychologist.

 Fini graduated with a B.S. in Psychobiology from UCLA in 2015.
 She has been involved in various research labs, ranging from studies on sleep and mood disorders to fear conditioning in anxiety disorders to memory in Alzheimer's disease.
 Her main interests lie in determining how learning and memory processes are affected by social ties and interactions.
 She plans to pursue a Ph.D. degree in clinical psychology.

 Grace graduated with a B.A. in psychology from UCLA in 2016.
 She has been involved in research that examines affect labeling as a form of emotion regulation as well as research that examines stereotype threat and social stigmas.
 She is primarily interested in social neuroscience and perception and plans to pursue a Ph.D. in social psychology.

 If you're interested in joining the lab as a research assistant, please complete this online application form.

 Vanessa Castro - Undergraduate Honors student, now a student in the UC Berkeley Social-Personality Ph.D program working under Professor Serena Chen in the Self, Identity, and Relationships (SIR) lab.

 Ruby Basyouni - Psychology Research Opportunity Programs (PROPS) undergraduate research assistant, now planning to pursue a Ph.D. in behavioral neuroscience.